Menu

 CLAUDIA LEMACKS

-Claudia has enjoyed a lifelong love of fiber and fabric, She has made clothing, costumes, toys and made alterations since her teens.
+Claudia has enjoyed a life-long love of fiber and fabric, She has made clothing, costumes, toys and made alterations since her teens.
 She also put her hand to embroidery, beading, appliqué, needlepoint and macramé.
 Her current love is working with wool.
 She makes an assortment of felted critters and paints with wool, (pictures to frame).
 Claudia has been sharing her love of wool with other fiber lovers for the past 6 years.
 She especially loves to teach beginner needle felting.
 In her class you will leave with a finished creation and a new addiction!

 UPCOMING WORKSHOPS